 Willingale has a long history of farming, although todays farming community is much reduced Willingale still is surrounded by agricultural farmland and has a a number of active farms, including an award winning piggery, a small cattle farm, and many acres of land cultivated for crops.

 Willingale has been affected by the demise of rural communities with the shop and school closing in the 1980’s and the last public house in the 2000’s.
 However, in the last decade the community has pulled together and is very active as can be seen from the parish church, the cricket club, the sports and social club and a village hall, which is in use daily.

-Next meeting to be held on 10th July at 8pm at Willingale village hall.
+Agenda for next meeting 10th July at 8pm at Willingale village hall.

 Annual Parish Assembly held on 18th May 2018

 Casual Vacancy For Parish Councillor

 If you are interested please contact the Parish Clerk firstname.lastname@example.org

 |Clubs & Groups|